gaigUXD/ui-bootstrap-seed/README.md

 ## Getting Started

 Before you begin, there are a few dependencies you must install.
-To install these dependencies, you must hav administrator access on your machine.
+To install these dependencies, you must have administrator access on your machine.

 ### Install nodejs
 Node allows you to run Javascript on the server.
 To install, navigate to